The Strangest City on Earth: 48 Hours in Ashgabat's Marble Wonderland

-Turkmenistan's capital holds the Guinness World Record for the most white marble-clad buildings: 543 structures coated in white marble, lining boulevards that are eight lanes wide and almost completely empty of cars.
+Turkmenistan's capital holds the Guinness World Record for the most white marble-clad buildings: 543 structures coated in white marble, lining boulevards that run eight lanes wide and almost completely empty of cars.
 Gold statues of the former president rotate to face the sun.
 The world's largest enclosed Ferris wheel sits inside an eight-pointed star building.
-And 270km north, a 70-meter-wide natural gas crater has been burning in the desert since 1971 because Soviet geologists thought setting it on fire would make it go out in a few days.
+And 270km north, a 70-meter-wide natural gas crater has been burning in the desert since 1971, because Soviet geologists thought setting it on fire would make it go out in a few days.

 Getting In: The Visa Challenge